CEP Public Events

 About this event

-This 30th Anniversary CEP event will ask can wellbeing become the focus for social science?
+How can wellbeing become the focus of social science?
 How would this change economics and policy analysis?
 How would it change policy priorities for a post-Covid-19 world?

 Post-COVID, can wellbeing be the guiding principle for public policy?
 Should it become the central focus for social science and for a broader version of economics?
 How would this alter public policy priorities?